Teomazivila/ansible-terraform/README.md

 - A new tag with prefix 'v' is created (e.g., v1.0.0)
 - Manually triggered via GitHub Actions interface

+### Automatic Versioning

+The CI/CD pipeline automatically handles versioning for you:

+1. When you push to the main/master branch, a new version tag is automatically created and pushed:
+   - By default, the patch version is incremented (e.g., 1.0.0 → 1.0.1)
+   - Include `#minor` in your commit message to bump the minor version (e.g., 1.0.0 → 1.1.0)
+   - Include `#major` in your commit message to bump the major version (e.g., 1.0.0 → 2.0.0)

+2. The Docker image is then built and tagged with:
+   - Full version tag (e.g., 1.2.3)
+   - Major.Minor tag (e.g., 1.2)
+   - Major version tag (e.g., 1)
+   - Latest tag

+You don't need to manually create tags - the workflow handles this automatically!

 ### Versioning Strategy

 The image follows semantic versioning principles with the following tag formats: